A LIBRARY ABOUT CLIMATE CHANGE

 Natural Climate Change

-For at least half the last 600 MY, Earth's surface has been 15-30°F warmer than now, with CO2 levels at least 5 times today's, much higher till 350 MY ago.
+For at least half of the last 600 MY, Earth's surface has been 15-30°F warmer than now, with CO2 levels at least 5 times today's, much higher till 350 MY ago.
 [See Heat section.]

 Starting ~ 375 MY ago, CO2 levels fell steeply, after plants colonized land.
-Glaciers were widespread ~300 MY ago.
+Glaciers were widespread, like in the 1900's and 25,000 years ago, ~300 MY ago.

 Oxygen levels generally fell when CO2 levels rose, and vice versa.
 See figure above.
 That’s also true, but subtly, over the past century.